 Buying up distressed debt (bonds) of companies in financial trouble

-Launching antitrust lawsuits and other litigation to harass financially vulnerable competitors, or sometimes win large judgments or settlements
+Launching antitrust lawsuits and other litigation to harass financially vulnerable competitors, or sometimes win large judgments or settlements from the defendants

 Mass layoffs and restructuring of companies to increase efficiency and profitability